-As per the tradition, my wife had to go to her mom’s place when she was pregnant.
+Year after our marriage - as per the traditions - my wife had to go to her mom’s place when she was pregnant.
 I had to cook my meals.
-Since my expectations are low, even rice porridge will do.
+Since my expectations are low, even rice porridge was fine.

 As the title suggests, I eat once(a big meal) or twice a day.
 3 times is pretty rare.
 It happens only if by mistake I cook a lot.

 I mostly like eating once a day.
 I feel more energetic that way.
 This took a while to realize.
 Usually, the only meal I have is in the afternoon at around 12pm.
 If I eat snacks, or dessert, it has to be right after that meal and not before or later.

 I used eat the same meal every day.

 But I change the ingredients a little bit here and there to get most of the nutrients.

 Traditionally - in the southern part of India - the meal consists of Sambar/Rasam(curry) and rice.
 We also have Palya(cooked and seasoned vegetables) and Papad(one big, round, crunchy chip), and a little bit of pickle.